omarathon/tabula/README.markdown

 You can get this from http://pkg.elab.warwick.ac.uk/oracle.com/ojdbc6.jar

-### `lib/log4j.xml`
+### `lib/logback.xml`

-Log4J config.
-An alternative would be to package up a `log4j.properties` with the WARs, but that wouldn't allow us to change config per-server.
+Logback config.
+An alternative would be to package this up with the WARs, but that wouldn't allow us to change config per-server.

 ### `lib/tabula.properties`